dtcenter/METplus-Training/docs/Tutorial/v5.0/grid_to_grid.rst

   Text in **ORANGE boxes** are instructions for the user to perform some action or edit (add or modify) a specific file on your system.

+Text in **WHITE boxes** are sample output from a command or contents of a file.

 .. code-block:: ini

-  Text in **WHITE boxes** are sample output from a command or contents of a file.
+  cd /home

 Tutorial Tips
 ^^^^^^^^^^^^^